Building your first mobile app can be a challenging experience.

-In the app, users can select the type of delivery vehicle, have the opportunity to view the delivery estimate before placing the order, and track their packages in real-time.
+In the app, users can select the type of delivery vehicle, have the opportunity to view the delivery tracking estimate before placing the order, and track their packages in real-time.

-When client approached us with his idea, he was very clear from the beginning.
-His idea was to create a platform for people looking for easiest solution to send any kind of packages to their desired destination.
+When the client approached us with his idea, he was very clear from the beginning.
+His idea was to create a platform for people looking for the easiest solution to send any kind of packages to their desired destination.

-During the initial discussion, our System Analyst noted down the exact requirements of our client and proposed to develop 2 separate apps for customer and for drivers. created wireframes for the visual representation of app’s layout design.
+During the initial discussion, our System Analyst noted down the exact requirements of our client and proposed to develop 2 separate apps for the customer and for drivers. created wireframes for the visual representation of the app’s layout design.

 We delivered the app wireframes in just 10 days due to which, the client was quite impressed.
 He liked the wireframes and requested to design the database as well as user interface for his app.